shiladitya-bits/jekyll-now/_posts/2017-03-29-Building-Microservices-from-scratch-using-gRPC-on-Ruby.md

 We will divide our code structure into 3 separate repositories:

 1. **`snip`** : contains the proto definitions and converted ruby files for client communication.
-Basically, this is like an interface between client and server, specifying the RPC methods, and the request an response formats.
+Basically, this is like an interface between client and server, specifying the RPC methods, and the request and response formats.

 2. **`snip-service`** : Service implementation for the RPC methods (This is where the gRPC server sits).